Electric Mobility

 The proposed programme aims to demonstrate that electric buses can replace the current inefficient fleet of diesel buses, and to show that it is feasible to establish renewable energy charging stations that help to establish a cleaner and more stable grid.

-The buses have a swwp-contenting battery technology that allows replacement of the battery in less than 3 minutes once the battery is discharged.
+The buses have a swapping battery technology that allows replacement of the battery in less than 3 minutes once the battery is discharged.
 The batteries are charged at strategic distributed charging stations that are powered by renewable energy sources, the charging stations provide an automated system to replace the bus batteries when they require a new batch of charged batteries.

 The programme will help to stimulate the local market for the use of electric busses and the infrastructure to feed into nodes of the upcoming Colombo Light Rail Transit (LRT) System in Sri Lanka.